ImageMagick/Usage-Markdown/basics/index.md

 #### Display with X Windows

-The option "`-window root`" can be used to display a image on the X window background (root) window.
+The option "`-window root`" can be used to display an image on the X window background (root) window.
 In this case the "`display`" program automatically exits.

-By default a image is tiled across the background.
+By default an image is tiled across the background.
 For example try this..

 ~~~{.skip}
 display -window root pattern:checkerboard